 By now, you’ve probably heard the doom-and-gloom stories of the world running out of IPv4 addresses.
-While they are true – as of 2019, we are officially out of new IPv4 addresses and can only reappropriate the existing ones – there’s no reason to worry because IPv6 is here.
+While they are true – in 2019 we officially ran out of new IPv4 addresses and can only reappropriate the existing ones – there’s no reason to worry because IPv6 is here.
 If you’re wondering how these two protocol versions differ and if any of them is actually better, you’ve come to the right place – we explain all that and more in our article!

 The primary reason for developing the Internet Protocol version 6 was to provide a sufficient number of IP addresses for future use.
-Despite offering over 4 billion IP addresses, the Internet Protocol version 4 developed in early 1980s, quickly proved not to be enough when confronted with the growing popularity of the internet.
+Despite offering over 4 billion IP addresses, the Internet Protocol version 4 developed in the early 1980s, quickly proved not to be enough when confronted with the growing popularity of the internet.
 The only way to increase the address space was to change its structure.
-This is why IPv6 address is 128 bits long (compared to 32 bits in IPv4) and uses hexadecimal notation (as opposed to dotted decimal).
+This is why the IPv6 address is 128 bits long (compared to 32 bits in IPv4) and is divided into 8 hexadecimal numbers separated by a colon (as opposed to 4 groups of decimal numbers separated by a dot).
 To learn the exact ins and outs of how both of these addresses are built, you can read our other articles on the Internet Protocol: IPv4 and IPv6.

 There is a price to pay for the increased address space that IPv6 provides us with.
-The new protocol version was unfortunately not developed to be backward-compatible with IPv4 and so they cannot be used interchangeably.
+Unfortunately, the new protocol version was not developed to be backward-compatible with IPv4, so they cannot be used interchangeably.
 This forces the network owners (such as carriers, service providers, and enterprises) to either switch to the new version entirely or maintain a dual-stack IPv4 and IPv6 approach.
 Both of these options are expensive, resource-consuming, and don’t really bring any obvious added value to the end customers, which is why providers are hesitant to implement them.

 However, the switch is not only inevitable, it does bring certain benefits.
 This is because IPv6 was not designed just to provide more addresses, but to make the IP communications more efficient.
 To that end, here are some of the most important changes made to IPv6 vs IPv4.